HackusatePvP/Lotus/README.md

     ladder: 1 # This is the queue priority, the higher the better.
     permissions: #These are the permissions.
       - "this.is.a.permission"
+  Default: #THIS IS A REQUIRED RANK FOR THE PLUGIN TO LOAD
+    name: "Rank1" #This is simply the name of the rank.
+It is recommended that this matches the name above.
+    prefix: "&7[&fDefault&7]" #Prefix used in chat.
+    ladder: 0 # This is the queue priority, the higher the better.
+    permissions: #These are the permissions.
+      - "this.is.a.permission"
 ```
 To set a player to a certain rank you can execute the rank command.
 If you have buycraft or whatever its called now just make it execute the command /rank <player> <rank>.
 Be sure to spell the rank exactly how it is in the config.
 For exmaple for Starter rank do not type /rank player starter.
 The correct way would be /rank player Starter.
 The player rank's are stored in the database and the permissions are stored in the config.yml